matrix-org/synapse/UPGRADE.rst

 delegate for email.
 This is to ensure compatibility with existing Synapse installs that set up external server handling for these tasks before v1.4.0.
-If ``email.trust_identity_server_for_password_resets`` is ``true`` and no trusted identity server domains are configured, Synapse will throw an error.
+If ``email.trust_identity_server_for_password_resets`` is ``true`` and no trusted identity server domains are configured, Synapse will report an error and refuse to start.

-If ``email.trust_identity_server_for_password_resets`` is ``false`` or absent and a threepid type in ``account_threepid_delegates`` is not set to a domain, then Synapse will attempt to send password reset and registration messages for that type.
+If ``email.trust_identity_server_for_password_resets`` is ``false`` or absent and a threepid type in ``account_threepid_delegates`` is not set, then Synapse will attempt to send password reset and registration messages for that type.

-Email templates
+Custom templates
 ---------------

 If you have configured a custom template directory with the ``email.template_dir`` option, be aware that there are new templates regarding registration and threepid management.

-``registration.html`` and ``registration.txt`` contain the content that is sent to a client upon registering via an email address.
+``registration.html`` and ``registration.txt`` contain the content of the email that is sent to a client upon registering via an email address.

 ``registration_success.html`` and ``registration_failure.html`` are templates
-that will be shown to the user when they click the link in their registration email , either showing them a success or failure page (assuming a redirect URL is not configured).
+that will be shown to the user when they click the link in their registration email, either showing them a success page (in the case that no onward redirect was specified by the client), or a failure page. is not configured).

-``add_threepid.html`` and  ``add_threepid.txt`` are templates sent to a client to add the threepid.
+``add_threepid.html`` and  ``add_threepid.txt``contain the content of the email that is sent to a user when they make a request to add an email address to their account.

 ``add_threepid_failure.html`` and ``add_threepid_success.html`` are templates
-that will be shown to the user when they click the link in their threeid add email , either showing them a success or failure page (assuming a redirect URL is not configured).
+that will be shown to the user when they click the link in that confirmation email, either showing them a success page (in the case that no onward redirect was specified by the client), or a failure page.

 Synapse will expect these files to exist inside the configured template directory.
 To view the default templates, see `synapse/res/templates